pragasette/no-health-reset/README-SE.md

   - using [modAV in console][Targeted Commands] to reduce _HealRate_;
   - directly modifying _Health Regen_ in the [Race] record.

 ## Installation

-- Copy the ESP file and Scripts folder to Skyrim's Data folder, using [Mod Organizer 2] is recommended.
+- Use your mod manager of choice, [Mod Organizer 2] is recommended.

 ## Known Issues